letsdevnow/projects/README.md

 - **Cinema rest service** - REST service based on Spring Framework (reservation and returning of seats).
 - **Car sharing** - Program with command line interface.
 H2 database is used for storing data (JDBC).
 - **Contacts** - Program with command line interface.
 Demonstrate serialization and deserialization into file (as data storage), polymorphism principle.
 JUnit is used for automation of unit testing.
+- **Client Server Concurrent** - Client and server agent.
+Server agent is able to process request in concurrent mode.
+Data is transferring between clietns and server in JSON format.